NothingOSS/android_kernel_6.1_nothing_mt6878/README.md

+# CMF by NOTHING Phone 1 Release Note
+1. OS 2.6.0
+  - First release opensource of kernel and kernel modules

 # How do I submit patches to Android Common Kernels

 1. BEST: Make all of your changes to upstream Linux.
 If appropriate, backport to the stable releases.